The amount of food we have intercepted from local supermarkets so far Our Food Waste Impact

 What is the LCBC Community Pantry?

-Our community pantry is a food and non-food ‘store’ which is open to everyone.
-Our aim is to actively reduce food, non-food and plastic waste whilst helping people to save money.
+The Community Pantry is a small ‘store’ open to ALL members of the community and aimed at reducing food, non-food and plastic waste whilst helping everyone to save money.

 What will be on offer?

-As a charitable organisation, we collect surplus food such as bakery, storecupboard, fruit, vegetables, some chilled and frozen foods as well as various non-food items including flowers and occasionally clothing from local stores.
-These may be end of line products, food on or just past its best before date or simply surplus stock.
+As a charitable organisation, we collect surplus food such as bakery, storecupboard, fruit, vegetables, some chilled and frozen foods, as well as various non-food items including flowers and occasionally clothing and household items from local stores.
+We also pay into a membership scheme and purchase some foods in order to be able to offer a wider variety.
 The amounts and types of food and non-food vary so this will be reflected on what will be offered each week.

-We can offer guidance on how to use the different foods (just like a traditional greengrocer or butcher) and how you can use leftovers.
+We can offer guidance and recipes on how to use the different foods (just like a traditional greengrocer or butcher) and how you can use leftovers.
 Leaflets on how to use up foods, recipes and recycling will also be available.
-We also plan to signpost the community to services and activities in the area through literature and our own knowledge of what is available.
+We can also signpost the community to services and activities in the area through literature and our own knowledge of what is available.

 How will it work?